Exclusive: Obama expected to move on Taiwan arms sales before year-end

 Congressional sources said the White House was pushing to move ahead with the Taiwan deal before the end of 2015 - an important deadline because of Taipei’s budget cycle.

-A spokesman for the Chinese embassy said on Friday China “firmly opposes any arms sales from the United States to Taiwan.”
+“We urge the U.S. side to earnestly recognize the high sensitivity and serious harm of weapons sales to Taiwan.”

-“We urge the U.S. government to stop selling arms to Taiwan to avoid hurting China-U.S. relations and disturbing peaceful development of cross-strait relations.”
+Democratic Taiwan will elect a new president next month, with Tsai Ing-wen of the independence-leaning opposition Democratic Progressive Party the favorite to win.
+China has warned it will never accept an independent Taiwan.

-Beijing expressed anger at last year’s bill, although arms sales to date to Taiwan have not caused lasting damage to Beijing’s relations with either Washington or Taipei.
+Beijing expressed anger at last year’s bill, though arms sales to date to Taiwan have not caused lasting damage to Beijing’s relations with either Washington or Taipei.

 The new sales would come at a period of heightened tensions between the United States and China over the South China Sea, where Washington has been critical of China’s building of man-made islands to assert expansive territorial claims.